broadinstitute/cromwell/docs/Contribute.md

 ### FAQs

 **_Why isn't my documentation showing up?_**

 * **Is your PR merged?**
-If not, [go merge it](https://github.com/broadinstitute/cromwell/pulls) or respond to comments.
+If not, [kindly ask the team to merge it](https://github.com/broadinstitute/cromwell/pulls).
 Once your PR is merged to develop, it will trigger an automatic build.

 * **Has the build finished?**
 [Check build status here](https://readthedocs.org/projects/cromwell/builds/).